 Change in Quality of Life (PedsQL Caregiver-Reported Score)

 Assesses child and caregiver quality of life using the Pediatric Quality of Life Inventory (PedsQL).
-Higher scores represent improved perceived quality of life.
+Scale range: 0-100, with higher scores indicating improved perceived quality of life.

 Time frame: Baseline to 12 months and 24 months